 Overwhelmed by the margarine and butter options in the grocery store?
 Our preventive cardiology dietitians explore which are the heart-healthiest options.

 Butter.
 Yogurt butter.
 Olive-oil margarine.
 There’s no end to the variety of spreads available today.
 How do you know which ones are healthy for your heart?
-Heart & Vascular Institute dietitians Julia Zumpano, RD, LD, and Kate Patton, RD, LD, break down nine types of spreads for you below.
+Preventive cardiology dietitians Julia Zumpano, RD, LD, and Kate Patton, RD, LD, break down nine types of spreads for you below.